sanchitgupta001/web-worker/README.md

 # web-worker
-This repo contains examples of using web workers.
+This repo contains examples of web workers.